Ddhruv-IOT/Bengaluru-House-Price-Prediction/README.md

-# Real Estate Price Prediction
+# Real Estate Ho Price Prediction

-Real Estate Home Price Prediction, In this project, I am predicting the prices various types of houses available in Bengaluru.
+In this project, the main is to predict the prices of houses available in Bengaluru.
-The price is based manily upon the squarefeet Area, number of bedrooms, bathrooms ans the locality of the house.
+The price is based mainly upon the Area, Number of bedrooms, Bathrooms, and the Locality of the house.

-It is a Machine Learning project with full frontend and backend support.
-The frontend is powered by Flask Server and Backend is powered by SKlearn.
+It is a Machine Learning project with frontend and backend support.
+The front end was developed and deployed using Flask Server.
+The backend is powered by Sklearn.

-For model and modelling, the first step was data pre-processing including outlire detection, analomy detection, variation and many other things, it was the toughest part I can say.
-Once data was cleaned, the next setp was of model building, for that GridsearchCV was used with linearRegression, lasso and descison tree.
+For model and modeling, the first step was data preprocessing which includes outlier detection, anomaly detection, variation, and many other things.
+It was the toughest part I can say.
+Once the data was cleaned, the next step was model building, for that GridsearchCV was used with linear regression, lasso, and a decision tree.
 The straight winner was LinerRegression.
-Once this was done, the last step was to deploy the project using flask server.
+Once this was done, the last step was to deploy the project using the flask server.

 ## Tools and Technologies Used:

 ### Python Modules used:
 - Flask Server: For Frontend development
-- Sklearn, Numpy and Pandas: for data preprocessing and model development
+- Sklearn, Numpy, and Pandas: for data preprocessing and model development
 - Matplotlib: For data visualization
 - joblib: for loading and saving the model
 - webbrowser: for frontend automation